Pragmatic Embodied Spoken Instruction Following in Human-Robot Collaboration with Theory of Mind: Simulated Experiment

 \subsubsection{Human baseline}

-To evaluate the human performance on the dataset, we ran a human experiment with a customized online interface.
-We recruited 102 participants.
-Each participant was informed of the full goal space and completed 30 trials.
-In each trial, the participant was shown a text description of the main agent's actions and an audio file of the speech instruction.
-The participants assumed the role of the assistant (recipient of the speech instruction) and were asked to give a transcription of the speech and select the items they would pick up to aid the main agent.
+To evaluate the human performance on the dataset, we ran a human annotation experiment with an online human interface.
+We recruited 130 human participants (mean age = 35.08; 84 female, 46 male) over Prolific to annotate the stimuli.
+In each trial, the participant was shown the scenario and assumed the role of the assistant (recipient of the speech instruction).
+After viewing the scenario, the human participants were asked to give a transcription of the spoken instruction and select the items they would pick up to aid the main agent.
+This experiment was approved by an institutional review board.